The Lending and Secured Finance Review: Brazil

 In 2019, Mr Jair Bolsonaro, jointly with the Minister of Economy, Mr Paulo Guedes, prepared a Proposal for a Constitutional Amendment (PEC) to overhaul the Brazilian social security system.
 The Proposal was approved in October 2019 and enacted in November 2019.
 The pension reform provided minimum retirement ages to Brazilians of 65 years for men and 62 years for women, and it expects to represent a saving of about 1 trillion reais and a prevention on gross public debt rising (a cause of great concern in Brazil's economy).
 Given the demand for an increase of public spending in view of the covid-19 outbreak, however, the projections for a public debt decrease shall be subject to revision.

-1 Bruno Balduccini is a partner and Lucas Cassoli Bretones is a legal assistant at Pinheiro Neto Advogados.
+1 Bruno Balduccini is a partner, Lucas Cassoli Bretones is an associate and Felipe Takehara is a legal assistant at Pinheiro Neto Advogados.

 2 Central Bank of Brazil.